-In conclusion, for C{12} -PFCA there is only one study available showing that the substance is not readily biodegradable.
+For C{11} -PFCA no experimental data on degradation are available.
 Therefore, data from chemically similar compounds should be considered in a read-across approach (please see Annex 1 for further details).
 The degradation potential of substances differing only in the number of carbons in the fluorinated carbon chain has been analyzed in some studies.
 Generally, it is known that the bond between carbon and fluorine is one of the most stable ones in organic chemistry.